IRW-News: TRU Precious Metals Corp .: TRU Precious Metals reports further drilling results from the Twilite gold project and is preparing for drilling in the Golden Rose project

 Drilling preparations at Golden Rose

-The drilling permits for Golden Rose have now been received and the contract for a planned 5,000 meter diamond drilling campaign has been awarded to Logan Drilling Limited.
-The drilling is to be initiated in early to mid-October.
+The drilling permits for Golden Rose are now in place and the contract for a planned 5,000 meter diamond drilling campaign has been awarded to Logan Drilling Limited.
+The drilling is scheduled to begin in early to mid-October.
 The company works closely with GoldSpot Discoveries Corp. in planning and identifying target areas for this drill program.

 TRU’s primary goals for the drill program are to (1) gain a better understanding of the known mineralization there by infill drilling the South Woods Lake Gold Zone, and (2) exploratory drilling on the recently optioned King George IV Claim To make discovery after the company discovered visible grains of gold there this summer, as announced on July 14, 2021.